About Us – Gail Cleland & David Cleland

 Over the years our dogs have been featured in various television advertisements including Pedigree PAL & a car commercial; on TV programs Burke’s Backyard and Harry’s Practice (as well as in his video); in Herald/Sun newspaper and various publications – including a children’s book based on an irish setter being the hero!; a Louis Feraud fashion parade and a TV info-doc on natural therapies.

-It has been much fun for us and the dogs - with me (and others!) being able to recall a humourous story about each occasion.
+It has been much fun for us and the dogs – with me (and others!) being able to recall a humorous story about each occasion.
 However, best of all I believe the exposure of irish setters in a good light and fun circumstances has added to the perception the irish setter is, indeed, the supermodel of all the canine breeds.

 …. without help